 - Scan for error codes.
 Store codes, or write them down.
 Research the codes and what could be causing the problem in your VW.

 - Fix the problem.

 - Reconnect the scanner and select Clear Codes to reset the VW engine light.

 - Turn the ignition off and wait for several seconds.
 Turn the engine on and check to make sure the check engine light is off.

 Common Problems Explained

-The Check Engine Light on your Volkswagen (Jetta, Passat, Golf, Tiguan, etc) can come on for a number of reasons including defective mass airflow sensor, bad thermostat, engine temperature sensor, short in main wire harness, vacuum leak, worn spark plugs and failed ignition coils.
+The Check Engine Light on your Volkswagen (Jetta, Passat, Golf, Tiguan, etc.) can come on for many reasons, including defective mass airflow sensor, bad thermostat, engine temperature sensor, short in main wire harness, vacuum leak, worn spark plugs and failed ignition coils.